jsieving/SoftSysMarauders/reports/report.md

 ### Location from Wifi Routers

-We created a script that gathers the MAC addresses of the strongest wifi routers in the vicinity, along with their respective strengths.
+We created a script that gathers the MAC addresses of the strongest Wi-Fi routers in the vicinity, along with their respective strengths.
 This script creates a fork that uses system() to call `nmcli`, which outputs the addresses and strengths.

 `system("nmcli -f BSSID,SIGNAL -t -e no dev wifi")`